 4. How many articles should be covered by a single newsletter?

 Common wisdom says that 3-5 is the number.
-But newsletters may vary by density and content.
+However, newsletters may vary by density and content.

 - Voluminous, saturated, and well-curated are sent rarely.
 They serve education and work well for creative businesses

-It takes time and research to get your balance between these two.
-Maybe your users will love a long, magazine-like newsletter?
-Or perhaps they prefer short up-to-the point messages.
+It takes time and research to get the balance between these two.
+Maybe your users will love a long, magazine-like newsletter.
+Or perhaps they prefer short up-to-the-point messages.
 In his case, make sure you don’t discourage them by sending such messages too often.